NeoChen1024/Brainfunk/README.md

 # Brainfunk
 ## Neo_Chen's Simple Brainfuck Interpreter
 ### Passed all the tests
-Brainfunk is a simple speed-orientated interpreter, it don't have any fancy things like Byte Code (currently), and dynamic memory allocation.
+Brainfunk is a simple speed-orientated interpreter, it doesn't have any fancy things like Byte Code (currently), and dynamic memory allocation.
 And VisualBrainfunk is just like Brainfunk, but with ncurses based UI and Visualization.
 It has some simple array bounds checking, so normally it won't coredumps.